 7. Set Your Own Expectations…

 I look back longingly at the days when a long plane flight meant time to read, think, and relax.
 When I’m flying with the kids, I prepare to spend the entire time reading to them, playing with them, and attending to them.
-Now that we’ve all been on long flights together, the kids know that from the moment they get on the plane they’ll have my complete attention, and as a result they are well-behaved.
+Now that we’ve all been on long flights together, the kids know that from the moment they get on the plane they’ll have my complete attention, and as a result, they're well-behaved.

 8. A Busy Child is a Happy Child